aeryuzhev/de-zoomcamp/homeworks/week_02/week_02_homework.md

   --params '{"year": 2020, "months": [1], "color": "green"}'
 ```

-The last part of the output from Prefect Agent with the number of processed rows:

 ```bash
 21:54:53.032 | INFO    | Flow run 'mustard-fulmar' - Number of processed rows: 447770
 21:54:53.104 | INFO    | Flow run 'mustard-fulmar' - Finished in state Completed('All states completed.')